ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![](./wup_assets/notLenetAllAcc.png)

-### Model Certainty - Softmax Probabilities
+### Model Certainty and Softmax Probabilities

-Below are visualizations of the model's top-5 classifications for each of the wikipedia signs.
-The model for the most part was very confident (100%) for each of the classification, exept for the "Bicycles Crossing" sign.
+Below are visualizations of the model's top-5 classifications for each of the Wikipedia signs.
+The model was very confident (~100%) for each classification.
+The classification confidence for the "Bicycles Crossing" sign, however, was ~70%.

 ![](./wup_assets/notLenetWikiSoftmax.png)

 ### A Closer Look at Bicycles Crossing Sign Classification

-The model was only 70% confident in the classification of "Bicycles Crossing".
-It was 30% confident that it was a sign for "Beware of Ice and Snow".
+The model was only ~70% confident in the classification of "Bicycles Crossing".
+It was ~30% confident that the sign was for "Beware of Ice and Snow".
 This may be explained by the fact that "Beware of Ice and Snow" was ranked as the #2 Hardest Sign for the model to recognize (see [Hardest Signs](#hardest-signs)) with a precision of only 87%.
-What is happening in this instance is the model tending to have a false positive identication of the "Bicycle Crossing" sign as "Beware of Ice and Snow".
+What is happening in this instance is the model tending to have a false positive (~13%) of the "Beware of Ice and Snow" sign.

 ![](./wup_assets/notLenetWikiSoftmaxBicycles.png)